amperity/amperity-docs/amperity_datagrid/source/add_data_assets.rst

 .. data-asset-loyalty-events-start

-Apply **loy/event** semantic tags to data sources, and then add the :doc:`Unified Loyalty Events <table_unified_loyalty_events>` table to your customer 360 database as a passthrough table.
+Apply |semantics_loyalty_events| semantic tags to data sources, and then add the :doc:`Unified Loyalty Events <table_unified_loyalty_events>` table to your customer 360 database as a passthrough table.

 .. data-asset-loyalty-events-end